 Storyline

-Google Chrome's local AI features remain unchanged despite confusion over 4GB Gemini Nano model
+Google Chrome's local AI features powered by the 4GB Gemini Nano model remain unchanged

-Google Chrome has long included local AI capabilities powered by a 4GB Gemini Nano model downloaded to users' devices for features like text summarization, Help Me Write, and scam detection.
+Google Chrome includes local AI capabilities supported by a roughly 4GB Gemini Nano model downloaded to users' devices.
+This model enables features such as text summarization, Help Me Write, tab organization, and scam detection.

 Current brief openSource links open